-If you read one book in 2019 make it Craft For The Soul by Pip Lincolne – you won’t be disappointed!
+If you read one book this year make it Craft For The Soul by Pip Lincolne – you won’t be disappointed!

 When I think back, I have Pip Lincolne to thank for helping me to rediscover my creativity.
 At the time I was a young engineer, working long days building mine sites in Central Queensland.
 I was visiting a friend in Townsville when I walked into a lovely little gift x craft shop in the mall.
 I picked up a copy of Pip’s book, Meet Me At Mikes, and instantly fell in love with it.
 Its gorgeous pages ignited a spark of feminine creativity within me, that had long been covered by the dust of working in the man’s world of construction and mine sites.

 When I paid for my book, the lovely lady behind the counter told me a little about Pip and her blog.
 I’ve since bought all her books and followed her online, and this is the most recent book.

 So what’s so special about this book?

 It’s all about living a creative life, and little things you can do to ignite and foster your creativity.
 The book is split into 11 chapters, and in each one is a tip for getting in touch with your creativity.
 Things like “wake up and improve”, “be yourself” and “do new stuff”.
 If you did nothing more than look at the contents page and do those things, you’d be off to a good start.